5T33Z0/Clover-Crate/CPU/README.md

 <details>
 <summary><strong> Board-IDs with HWP support</strong> (click to reveal)</summary>

-Listed below you will find a list of Mac models supporting Instel Speed Step which can be extracted using [**freqVectorsEdit**](https://github.com/Piker-Alpha/freqVectorsEdit.sh).
+Listed below you will find a list of Mac models supporting Intel Speed Step which can be extracted using [**freqVectorsEdit**](https://github.com/Piker-Alpha/freqVectorsEdit.sh).

 ```freqVectorsEdit.sh v3.2 Copyright (c) 2013-2022 by Pike R. Alpha.
 -----------------------------------------------------------------